ASCM Members receive electronic access to ASCM publications.

 Spanish clothing and accessories retailer Zara has been mentioned in this department frequently in the past few years.
 The company is famous for being able to receive an idea from a retail store manager and, as little as two weeks later, have the new product available for purchase.
 This continuous flow of new designs — rather than characteristic seasonal releases — is transforming the fast-fashion industry.......Read More

 The phrase “employee retention” makes many managers a little queasy — and it ought to.
-Turnover is costly in a variety of ways, not the least of which is its impact on the customer experience.......Read More
+Turnover is costly in a variety of ways, not the least of which is its impact on the Customer Relationships Team.......Read More

 A regional distribution center in upstate New York supplies goods to retail outlets throughout the state.
 This particular distribution center largely consists of labor operations, and there is minimal use of automated storage and retrieval systems.
 As a result, the company had focused on achieving low costs and driving productivity through the hard work of its employees.......Read More